hboutemy/MNG-5697/README.md

 - for artifact handlers:

-  1. it forces project using dependency type to declare associated plugin: this looks really odd
+  1. it forces project using dependency type to declare associated plugin: this looks really odd.
+     And default behaviour that just downloads a file with name extension from the type will need to be known: easy to see when expected extension != type, but when it's the same, detecting that other fields of artifact handler are missing will be hard.

   2. `java-source` and `javadoc` will require a target location (if anybody really use them as real dependency types...)

 ## Conclusion

-- packaging: change seems reasonable on `ejb`, `ejb3`, `maven-plugin`, `war`, `ear`, `rar`, `par`, even if it's more verbose (require plugin declaration, as extension).
-But not on `jar`, that should remain in core to be available by default without declaring `maven-jar-plugin`.
+- packaging: with proper documentation for end users, change seems reasonable on `ejb`, `ejb3`, `maven-plugin`, `war`, `ear`, `rar`, `par`, even if it's more verbose (require plugin declaration, as extension).
+But not on `jar`, that should remain in core (like `pom`) to be available by default without declaring `maven-jar-plugin`.

 - artifact handlers: plugin declaration requirement looks awkward.